upbound/docs/content/knowledge-base/migrate-to-provider-families.md

 Migrating from a monolithic provider to a family provider allows the family provider to take ownership of existing managed resources.

 {{<hint "important" >}}
-Upbound only supports migration from Upbound's official monolithic providers.
+Upbound only supports migration from Upbound's official monolithic providers at present.

-Migration from Crossplane community providers to Upbound provider families isn't supported.
+Support for migration from Crossplane community providers to Upbound provider families will be available for Upbound customers in the near future.
 {{< /hint >}}

 ## Backup existing Crossplane resources